pollo2001/genny_portfolio/README.md

 See License details in each project!
 ---

-Feel free to explore my repositories and reach out if you're interested in collaborating! 👾
+Feel free to explore my repositories or hire me 🤩!
+Please reach out if you're interested in collaborating! 👾